asimong/LI-tutorial-asg/tutorial-1.md

 At the end of the page, the link to Next has no space underneath.
 Some space might help the link to be easily seen.

 So, on to [Tutorial 1 itself](https://makeitmarkdown.flowershow.app/learn/tutorial-1).
+Near the top it says
+> Below is a screenshot of how the final website will look like: